-Amounts due from subsidiary undertaking represent loans to the company's immediate, wholly owned subsidiary, ABPAH, and interest accrued thereon.
+Amounts due from subsidiary undertaking represent loans to the company's immediate, wholly owned subsidiary, ABPA Holdings Limited ("ABPAH"), and interest accrued thereon.
 ABPAH has borrowing agreements which restrict the amounts that it can pay in cash in respect of interest due on its intra-group indebtedness.
+Amounts have been included in current and non-current based on the expected realisation of the asset.